uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/sorting.md

 Continue inserting boxes until the sorted list is complete.
 Don't forget to count how many comparisons you had to make!

-This algorithm is called {glossary-link term="insertion-sort}insertion sort{glossary-link end}.
+This algorithm is called {glossary-link term="insertion-sort"}insertion sort{glossary-link end}.
 If you're not quite sure if you've got the idea of the algorithm yet then have a look at [this animation](https://upload.wikimedia.org/wikipedia/commons/0/0f/Insertion-sort-example-300px.gif) from [Wikipedia](https://en.wikipedia.org/wiki/Insertion_sort).

 Insertion sort can be described with informal instructions as follows: